Online Doctor of Behavioral Health – Clinical

 * Indicates a required field

-This doctorate of behavioral health with a clinical concentration covers both healthcare interventions and management strategies for integrated behavioral health programs.
-The core curriculum is built around three pillars of education:
+This applied, professional doctorate covers health care interventions and management strategies for integrated behavioral health programs.
+The core curriculum emphasizes three pillars of education, including:

 Learn about the DBH degree with a clinical concentration.